-Recent research shows that 86% of business executives agreed that data breaches are more likely to occur when employees are working out of office.
+Recent research shows that 86% of business executives agreed that data breaches are more likely to occur when employees are working out of the office.
 It wouldn’t be an exaggeration to say that remote work is a serious challenge, and the inability to face it correctly leaves your data vulnerable.
 There are various cyber risks for your data.
 They include insider threats, phishing, and ransomware.

 Insider threats include all potential risks of human error or malicious intent.
-Employees may accidentally delete important data, initiate a cyber attack by clicking a corrupted link or downloading an infected file, disclose sensitive data to a criminal, or intentionally steal corporate data.
+Employees may accidentally delete important data, initiate a cyber-attack by clicking a corrupted link or downloading an infected file, disclose sensitive data to a criminal, or intentionally steal corporate data.
 No matter the form, insider threats lead to serious financial and reputational losses.

 Insider threats are especially serious for remote work.
 The control may not be as established as with on-site work, which leaves space for human error or malicious actions.

-Phishing is one of the most significant cyber security risks, especially for remote workers or during the transition period between office and remote work.
+Phishing is one of the most significant cyber security risks, especially for remote workers or during the transition period between the office and remote work.
 Working from home involves a greater number of emails than office work, as they replace verbal communication.
-For hackers, more emails means more opportunities to steal your data or infect your system with malware.
+For hackers, more emails mean more opportunities to steal your data or infect your system with malware.

 With many people shifting to remote work due to the coronavirus outbreak, the related phishing went up 667% in under a month.
 And not without a reason.
 As you probably know, phishing involves various social engineering methods.
 Exploiting fear and uncertainty is one of them.
-Here you can read more about how phishing authors use the coronavirus-related panic and how to protect your data from such activities.
+Here you can read more about how phishing authors use coronavirus-related panic and how to protect your data from such activities.

 Ransomware is malicious software used by hackers to encrypt data and demand money to give that data back.
 Popular in corporate environments, services like G Suite and Microsoft 365 are often targeted with ransomware attacks.